 Buckshot and slugs should be your primary self defense loads.
 For most people and ranges size 00 Buckshot will work the best.
 If you anticipate needing to shoot through intermediate obstacles or at long range, use slugs (single projectiles).
 Both buckshot and slugs recoil more than birdshot.
 There are “low recoil” cartridges available, but they may not work in all semi-automatic shotguns.

 Do not purchase a shotgun that only has a pistol grip (no stock).
 Recoil is excessive with only pistol grips and accuracy in non-existent beyond 20 feet.
 If you want a more portable package, purchase a folding stock.
 You can shoot it with pistol grips at very close range or extend the stock when more accuracy is needed.

 Like the battle rifle, not many accessories are really needed.
 Get a sling and a light.
 Shotgun gunfights do not tend to be use many rounds.
-If you think you need more than the 4-8 rounds in the shotgun, you can get a “sidesaddle” ammunition carrier or an extended magazine.
+If you think you need more than the four to eight rounds in the shotgun, you can get a “sidesaddle” ammunition carrier or an extended magazine.
 Other than the extended magazine, sling, and light, no other accessories are really useful.
 One other tip about the light…you will need a sturdier light and mount.
 The shotgun’s more intense recoil breaks lights far quicker than lights mounted on a rifle.
 I recommend a very sturdy mount and a bulbless LED flashlight.
 If you use an incandescent light, the bulb must be shock isolated or will be quickly broken on recoil.

 There are my recommendations for your first five firearms purchases.
 Some folks my not want or need that many guns.
 Some people think a five gun arsenal is woefully inadequate.
-The important thing isn’t following my list word for word, but thinking about your own needs and establishing your purchase criteria.
+The important thing isn’t following my list word for word, but thinking about your own needs and establishing your own purchase criteria.